muderick/favorites-app/README.md

 ### 5. API Integration
 - Fetches mock data from MockApi.json (for demonstration) using json-server to watch backend
 - Properly handles loading states and errors
-- Alternatively you can use JSONPlaceholder mock API for the demonstrarion
+- Alternatively you can use JSONPlaceholder mock API for the demo

 ### 6. Responsive Design
 - Mobile-first approach with CSS Grid